guilixie/vue-resizable-box/README.md

 * `mode`

-  Used to initialize Boxes arrangement.There are two modes,`horizontal` and `vertical`, default mode is `horizontal`.
+  Used to initialize boxes arrangement.There are two modes,`horizontal` and `vertical`, default mode is `horizontal`.

 * `resizable`